Cao Wenzhao: Death

 Following this, various peasant rebels led by Gao Yingxiang, and Zhang Xianzhong, with total number almost 200,000 men attacked Fengxiang and advanced towards Weiyang and Longzhou.
 Cao Wenzhao rushed from Hanzhong to intercept them as the rebels on their way to Jingning, Qin'an, Qingshui, and Qinzhou.
 Because the combined forces of Wenzhao, Zhang Quanchang, and Zhang Waijia only numbered 6,000, and the disparity in strength between the two sides was significant, Hong Chengchou appealed to the imperial court for help, but received no instructions.
 In June, the Ming army encountered the peasant army at Luanmachuan.
 Liu Honglie, the vanguard commander, was captured, and soon after, his lieutenants Ai Wannian and Liu Guozhen were killed in battle.
 Later, Cao Wenzhao arrived at Hong Chengchou's encampment, upon learning of his fellow general Ai Wannian's death, Chao Wenzhao flew into a rage, "drawing his sword and slashing the ground, glaring and cursing."
 He then pleaded with Hong Chengchou to lead an army for revenge.
 Hong Chengchou, already exhausted from a series of defeats, was overjoyed and immediately encouraged him.

 Cao Wenzhao then led 3,000 men from Ningzhou and encountered the peasant army at Qiutou Town in Zhenning (present-day Zhengning County, Gansu Province).
 His brother, Cao Bianjao, led the assault and scaling the city walls and killed 500 enemies.
 Cao Wenzhao continued his advance pursuing the enemy for 30 miles, with Cao Wenzhao following behind with his infantry.
 As he led his famous Guan Ning cavalry pursuing the retreating rebels, Suddenly as they reached Qiutou town in Zhenning (present day Zhenning Buyei and Miao Autonomous County), tens of thousands rebel cavalry led by Li Zicheng ambushed and surrounded them.
 Cao Wenzhao fought heard to break through the encirclement, personally slaughtering dozens of peasant soldiers and run from his pursuers for several miles, until he became exhausted, he drew his sword and committed suicide.
 The rebels celebrated his death.

 Character evaluation

 Due to Cao Wenzhao's outstanding performance in the pacification of rebels in Shanxi, Shaanxi, and Guanzhong; Ming's Imperial Censor official Zhang Chenji wrote to the court, wrote in his letter of recommendation to the court to promote Cao Wenzhao into bigger military authority in Shanxi, as Zhang Chenji felt that his reputation alone could terrify the rebels who were native of Shaanxi province.

+Cao Wenzhao and his brother Cao Bianjiao were known to be ruthless during the pacification of rebels, as their soldiers slaughtered rebels as well as civilians alike to turn in heads for rewards.
+At one point an official even submitted female heads, claiming they were bandits.

 Cao Wenzhao was posthumously named Zhongguo by the Qing dynasty.

 Qianlong Emperor praised Cao Wenzhao as a courageous man who was well-versed in military.

 Zhang Tingyu praised Cao Wenzhao as wàn rén dí (萬人敵) (Lit. a warrior with strength rqual to ten thousand men) for his military prowess.